 Appliances and utensils needed.

-All you need is a skillet or frying pan to make the long bean curry.
+All you need is a skillet/frying pan/regular cooking pan to make the long bean curry.

 250g of string Beans cut into an angle

 4 tablespoons of oil

 A sprig of curry leaves(substitute with a bay leaf)

 3 cloves of garlic minced or sliced fine

 1/2 a teaspoon of turmeric powder